collective-soundworks/soundworks/README.md

 #### Sync

-The `Sync` module is based on [`github.com/collective-soundworks/sync`](https://github.com/collective-soundworks/sync) and is responsible for synchronizing the clients’ clocks and the server clock on a common clock called "sync clock".
-Both, the clients and the server, can use this shared clock as a common time reference.
+The `Sync` module is based on [`github.com/collective-soundworks/sync`](https://github.com/collective-soundworks/sync) and is responsible for synchronizing the clients’ clocks and the server clock on a common clock called *sync clock*.
+Both the clients and the server can use this shared clock as a common time reference.
 For instance, this allows all the clients to do something exactly at the same time, such as blinking the screen or playing a sound in a synchronized manner.

 The `Sync` module does a first synchronization process after which the `ClientSync` calls its `done` method.
 Afterwards, the `Sync` module keeps running in the background for the rest of the scenario to resynchronize the client and server clocks regularly, to compensate for clock drifts.